DIAGNijmegen/website-content/content/pages/projects/cirruslungs.md

  experimental features.
 The commercial version,
  <a href="https://www.veolity.com/">Veolity</a>, uses a client-server
- architecture, has communication with PACS systems integrated, can use PACS as storage database, divides worklists over multiple client, and is fully certified.
-Both versions are in active use at several sites in North America, Europe and Asia.
+ architecture, has communication with PACS systems integrated, can use PACS as a storage database, divides worklists over multiple clients, and is CE and FDA certified.
+Both versions are in active use at sites in North America, Europe, Asia and Australia.